PseudoPau/ThesisLog/Writing/Operational Manual.md

 ---
 ![a fictional auction full of circus animal audience in a renovated colosseum by the eye of time Salvador Dali](https://cdn.discordapp.com/attachments/1045538819161731102/1045546941611778090/PseudoPaul_a_fictional_auction_full_of_circus_animal_audience_i_e427e453-0957-4cbf-89f8-9b9d9f7e14e5.png)
-*`a fictional auction full of circus animal audience in a renovated colosseum by the eye of time Salvador Dali ar 2.39:1 |Midjourney`*
+*`a fictional auction for circus animal audience in a renovated colosseum by the eye of time|Ghost Author: Midjourney + Salvador Dali`*

 ---